naga-satish/interview-preparation/ETL-ELT.md

    - Report accuracy verification
    - Real-world scenario testing

-3. **How do you validate data accuracy between source and target?**
+### 3. How do you validate data accuracy between source and target?

    **Record count validation:**
    ```sql